alfredxiao/kafka-transaction-demo/README.md

 # Consumer
 ## read_uncommitted (default)
-sees everything records no matter of whether transaction is committed or aborted?
+- sees all records despite transactional or not, committed, or aborted
+- sees all records instantly (by producer via `send()` and its sending job), no need to wait for tx marker

 ## read_committed
-1. read only committed transactional messages
+1. reads only committed transactional messages
-2. read non-transactional messages that appear after committed transactional messages
+2. reads non-transactional messages if earlier messages are readable
+3. read records in the order of they were sent (via `send()`), not the order of they were committed

-# Commit Marker & Offsets
+# Transaction Marker & Offsets
-- not for record count when TX are there
+- With tx marker's existence, offset is not appropriate for record count of a topic

-# Kafka Patterns
-Dedupe!

-# Kafka Rebalancing

 # Commands to monitor broker side
 1. Monitor `__transaction_state` topic